-School will open on August 17,2020 in accordance with Stage 1 - Distance Learning.
+School opened on August 17,2020 in accordance with Stage 1 - Distance Learning.
 As conditions change, Pilibos will move to Stages 2 and 3 to the extent that is permissible and safe.
-All plans reflect the expertise of physicians as well as various educational, health, and technology specialists.
+All plans reflect the expertise of physicians as well as various educational, health, and technology specialists, as well as guidance from State and County agencies.
 Authorities and experts informing our planning are:

 - Center for Disease Control

 - CA Department of Public Health